Fragmentability and representations of flows: Banach representations and matrix coefficients

 (1) $ \Longleftarrow$ (2) Immediate by Fact \ref{introversion}.2. \end{proof}

 0.1cm

 As we already have seen a right uniformly continuous function can be represented as a matrix coefficient $m_{v,\psi}$ of some strongly continuous {\it Banach representation}.
+If $S$ is a group then $h(S) \subset \Is(V)$ in Proposition \ref{Tel2}.
+So, we can replace $\Theta(V)$ by $\Is(V)$.

-We mentioned also the well known case of Hilbert representations.
+We mentioned the well known case of Hilbert representations.
 A positive definite function on a topological group $G$ is exactly a matrix coefficients of some unitary representation.
 One of our aims is to understand the role of matrix coefficients for intermediate cases of reflexive and Asplund representations.
 We show that wap functions are exactly the {\it reflexive matrix coefficients}.
 In the ``Asplund case'' this approach leads to a definition of {\it Asplund functions} introduced in Section \ref{s-asp-f}.